apiato/documentation/docs/Getting Started/installation.md

 If you are developing on macOS, PHP and Composer can be installed via [Homebrew](https://brew.sh/).

 After you have installed PHP and Composer, you may create a new Apiato project via the Composer create-project command:
 ```shell
 composer create-project apiato/apiato example-app
 ```

+If you have your environment ready, continue with the following steps, else [set up your environment](#Development-Environment) first and then continue.

-Then Migrate and seed the Database:
+Migrate and seed the Database:
 ```shell
 php artisan migrate --seed
 ```

 And create encryption keys:
 ```shell
 php artisan passport:install
 ```